RM-Terrell/PhaseChange/PhaseChange/ProjectREADME.txt

 ﻿Material covered:
 -Lots of material on shortcuts, snippets, and general VS workflow.
 Did the VS productivity guide by Mosh before this project also.
--Over riding css and other references in BundleConfig
+-Over riding css and other references in BundleConfig -Code first and database workflow.
+This project is built to be 100% code first.
+-Migrations

 Things that need more study:
+-Disposable objects